Ben Shephard: ITV

 In 2006, Shephard co-presented reality singing contest Soapstar Superstar alongside Fern Britton.
 The programme returned the following year in 2007, without Shephard as the host.
 In 2007, Shephard co-hosted Dancing on Ice Exclusive, a spin-off series which aired on ITV.

 In 2008, Shephard co-presented Who Dares, Sings! with Denise van Outen.

-Shephard has hosted numerous music specials on the channel, celebrating some of Britain's best-loved musicians.
-These shows were Rod Stewart: One Night Only, which aired on 5 December 2009 and Phil Collins: One Night Only, which aired the following year on 18 September 2010.
+Shephard hosted music specials on the channel, including Rod Stewart: One Night Only, which aired on 5 December 2009 and Phil Collins: One Night Only, which aired the following year on 18 September 2010.

 In 2009, ITV revived the classic game show The Krypton Factor, with Shephard chosen to present the new series.
 Following the success of the first series in 2009, he was asked to present a second series the following year.
-In 2010, Shephard co-presented a short-lived show called Dancing on Ice Friday alongside Coleen Nolan.
+In 2010, Shephard co-presented Dancing on Ice Friday alongside Coleen Nolan.
 The show was a spin-off from the main Dancing on Ice show.

-Shephard has presented the popular daytime game show Tipping Point since 2012, as well as celebrity episodes known as Tipping Point: Lucky Stars since 2013.
-In June 2015, it was announced that Tipping Point had been renewed for two further series to air in 2016 and 2017.
+Since 2013, Shephard has presented the daytime game show Tipping Point since 2012, as well as celebrity episodes Tipping Point: Lucky Stars.

-Shephard co-presented two episodes of the factual series Mystery Map with Julia Bradbury, which aired for two episodes on 20 November 2013 and 27 November 2013 respectively.
+Shephard co-presented two episodes of the factual series Mystery Map with Julia Bradbury, which aired on 20 November 2013 and 27 November 2013.

-Since 2015, Ben has co-presented the Saturday night game show Ninja Warrior UK for ITV.
-He presents the show alongside Rochelle Humes and Chris Kamara.
-The first series began airing on 11 April 2015 and a second series began on 2 January 2016.
-A third series of Ninja Warrior UK began on 31 December 2016.
+Since 2015, Ben has co-presented the Saturday night game show Ninja Warrior UK for ITV, alongside Rochelle Humes and Chris Kamara.